VAT and Taxes in Estonia: How Do They Work?

 - His salary does not need to pay taxes in Estonia or anywhere else.

-Indrek lives in Estonia and, as such, the company hires him as an employee there, which means:
+Indrek lives in Estonia and the company hires him as an employee there, which means:

-- That Ana Web Designs OÜ pays taxes for his salary, social benefits, unemployment, and pension.
+- Ana Web Designs OÜ pays taxes for his salary, social benefits, unemployment, and pension.

 - The gross salary of Indrek is 1918.93€, and the total cost for the company (including all social benefits) is 2567.53€.